cdelorme/csideanime.com/docs/design/services/tag-management.md

 The tag system _may be_ a simplified version of the search system, without full-text indexing.
 Ideally the search system should be separate and connected to a search cache such as elasticsearch.

+This system would need to support the following actions:

+- create tag
+- delete tag
+- update tag
+- add tag group
+- remove tag group
+- update tag group
+- associate tag with tag group
+- unassociate tag with tag group

+_We still also need to consider how tag groups work, and what to optionally append to them.
+This will determine what additional actions, if any, will be needed._

 ## data design considerations